momoso7/100-days-of-code/log.md

 **Today's Progress**: Subqueries

 **Thoughts**: Subqueries most often appears on WHERE, FROM, SELECT (in that order, according to datacamp).
 SQL has a high celling, so much to learn!!

+### Day 90: 17 February 2021
+**Today's Progress**: Relational databases with Python

+**Thoughts**: What we have learned yesterday regarding SQL will be applied to python.
+There will be some adjustments in syntax but it should be worth it in the long run.
 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)